tbnobed/ipam-system/replit.md

 - Always provide data-safe deployment options and backup procedures

 ## Current Status
-**COMPLETED**: Full-stack authentication and authorization system successfully implemented and deployed:
+**COMPLETED**: Full-stack authentication and authorization system with group permissions successfully implemented and deployed:

 ### Backend Security (✅ Complete)
 - Session-based authentication with requireAuth middleware on all API endpoints